md861/HypFEM/README.md

 NB: At the moment, only non-homogenous Neumann and homogenous Dirichlet conditions may be applied.
 Although, the future versions would contain the provision for non-homogenous mixed boundaries (even with enriched solution basis).

-## Implementing problem conditions
+## Implementing problem sources
 ### Initial condition
 Modify the *pellib_DIC.f90* file to specify the initial conditions for the wave amplitude (`FZ_Phi`) and its time derivative (`FZ_Vlcty`).
 ### Boundary condition(s)
-* Non-homogeneous Neumann boundary: In *pellib.f90* under the "!Integrate over edges" section set the `NBC_pos` index as the same as the corresponding index of the boundary type defined during meshing (see [Mesh preparation](#mesh-preparation) for details).
+* Non-homogeneous Neumann boundary:
+    * In *pellib.f90* under the "!Integrate over edges" section set the `NBC_pos` index as the same as the corresponding index of the boundary type defined during meshing (see [Mesh preparation](#mesh-preparation) for details).
+In this sections, update the `GZ` variable that is used to implement the relevant condition for the given boundary type (chosen using `NBC_pos` index).
+NB: `n(1)` and `n(2)` store the x and y components of the normal vector to a given edge.
+    * For each different boundary condition (of non-homogeneous Neumann type), copy and paste the entire "!Integrate over edges" section (i.e. all the 4 subsections integrating over the four sides of a quadrilaterl) and set the `NBC_pos` index appropriately.
+* Homogeneous Neumann boundary:
+    * Since these boundaries do not require integration, simply do not include any "!Integrate over edges" section for this `NBC_pos` index in the *pellib.f90* file.
+### Source term(s)
+In the *pellib.f90* file, under the "!Integrate inside domain" section, update the `FZ` variable that evaluates the source terms for the given problem.
+If there are no source terms present, then this section can simply be commented out.

-## Usage:
+## Implementing numerical parameters
-All the files should be in the same folder.
-Open a terminal in the code folder, and type the following for:
-* Compilation: `./CleanNCompile`
-* Run: `./femSolver`

- The terminal then outputs the time step currently being processed, with the error in numerical solution if the analytical solution is available.
+Numerical parameters, e.g. the quadrature points for integration, total number of time iterations, etc could be set in the *femSolver.f90* file.
+Some (most used) parameters are detailed below:
+* `NGAUSS` - this variable defines the number of quadrature points to be used for line integrals, and the square of this for integrations inside the element.
+* `NPOINTPLOT` - similar to `NGAUSS`, defines the number of quadrature points for plotting the numerical results.
+* `n_record_IStep` - sets the intervals at which the numerical results are plotted.
+To disable numerical plots, simply comment the section in the time loop.
+* `dt` - step size in time.
+* `n_istep` - number of time iterations to be run.
+Thus, total time = `dt*n_istep`.
+* `RKM_Order` - determines the order of Runge-Kutta method for time integration.
+Make sure to initialize the corresponding Butcher tableau (`a_RKM`,`b_RKM`,`c_RKM`) in the "!Initialize" section (in the same file *femSolver.f90*).
+* `Cp` - phase velocity of the wave.
+* `NANGL` - number of enrichment functions per node.
+Set `NANGL = 1` for purely p-FEM solutions.
+* `K_W` - wavenumber of the enrichment functions.
+NB: these are not used if `NANGL = 1`.

- ## Description of files:
+ ## Description of some files:
  * *dat* - This is the "su2" format mesh file supplied by the user, generated from Gmsh.
 The file should be named as "dat" to be read by the solver.
  * *femSolver.f90* - The main code that coordinates the subroutines and functions.
 This is where you could change some numerical parameters e.g.
     * the wavenumber and angular frequency of the problem,